massgov/mayflower/patternlab/docs/a11y-checklist/headings.md

 ### ➤➤ Does the label have enough context to describe the section content?

-🤔 Check if the label itself would tell what the following content is about.
+🤔 Check if the label itself describes the content.
 If it doesn't, context info is necessary.

 **➣ Yes:** You are all set with the heading.
 [Move onto next element.➡️](a11y-checklist.md)